Fort Missoula Post Cemetery

 The U.S. Army established Fort Missoula in 1877 to guard the Bitterroot Valley in the Montana Territory after years of petitioning from local citizenry for military presence.
 The post cemetery was established the following year.
 The cemetery occupies 1.24 acres and is the oldest active burial ground in Missoula, with interments from all U.S conflicts from the Civil War to Vietnam.
 The fort saw significant activity from 1933 through World War II.
 From 1933–1942, Fort Missoula served as the Rocky Mountain Regional Civilian Conservation Corps' administrative center, the largest CCC headquarters in the country.
 During World War II, it was the Immigration and Naturalization Service's largest internment camp for non-military foreign and native persons—primarily Italian nationals and Japanese Americans.

-The first burial at the post cemetery was Pvt.
-William Gerick who died September 26, 1878.
-Two Medal of Honor recipients from the Indian Wars (1865-1891) are interred here: Cpl.
+The first recorded burial at the post cemetery was Pvt.
+William Gericke who died September 26, 1878.
+Two Medal of Honor recipients from the Indian Wars (1865–1891) are interred here: Cpl.
 Harry Garland and Pvt.
 Michael Himmelsback.
-A large number of graves are African Americans who served in the 24th and 25th Infantry regiments, which were garrisoned there from 1888-1898.
+A large number of graves are African Americans who served in the 24th and 25th Infantry regiments, which were garrisoned there from the late 1800s into the early 1900s.
 Thirty-six remains were reinterred in Fort Missoula following the closure of Fort Ellis, near Bozeman, in 1886.
 Several women, wives of officers and senior sergeants, are buried in the cemetery, as are more than 50 children who lived at the fort.
-The last burial occurred in June 2013.
+The cemetery is closed to burials other than those of Veterans or eligible dependents in existing gravesites.
 Fort Missoula was formally decommissioned in 2001 and the Army transferred the post cemetery to NCA on October 16, 2019.
 Fort Missoula Post Cemetery was listed on the National Register of Historic Places in 1987 as a contributing feature of a larger Army post district.

 Medal of Honor Recipients